Skip to main content

 Challenges

-• As is common with LIC programs, the "fire hose" approach of studying all 6 core specialties simultaneously makes the initial adjustment to clinical medicine difficult for students.
+• As is common with LIC programs, the "fire hose" approach of studying all six core specialties simultaneously makes the initial adjustment to clinical medicine difficult for students.

-• Since most rural host sites are assigned only 2 students, it is difficult for students to measure their rate of advancement in comparison to their peers.
+• Since most rural host sites are assigned only two students, it is difficult for students to measure their rate of advancement in comparison to their peers.

-• The distance of the host sites from the program administrators and fellow medical school students has resulted in some students feeling isolated in their rural locations.
+• The distance from program administrators and fellow medical school students has resulted in some students feeling isolated in their rural host site locations.

 Replication